nicolasberthel/hass-becker-component/README.md

     custom_components.hass-becker-component: debug
 ```

-This logs DEBUG messages to the home-assistant.log file in your config folder.
+This enable DEBUG messages to the home-assistant.log file in your config folder.

-This is also helpful to find out the Remote ID of your Becker Remote.
+Also helpful to find out the Remote ID of your Becker Remote.
 The message will be something like below every time you press a key on your Remote:
 2022-02-22 19:11:43 DEBUG ... \[custom_components.hass-becker-component...\] Received packet: **unit_id: 12345, channel: 2**, command: HALT, argument: 0, packet: b'\x020000000002010B0000000000123450210001001000\x03'

 ## Support